Ipomoea horsfalliae | A Tropical Jewel of the Victorian Greenhouse

 - Family: Convolvulaceae

-- Origin: West Indies (especially Jamaica and Trinidad)
+- Origin: The West Indies (notably Jamaica and Trinidad)

-In tropical regions, it can bloom year-round.
-In temperate areas, it typically blooms from late summer to winter.
-Depending on light and temperature conditions, it may flower multiple times a year.
+- Flowering season: In tropical regions, it blooms year-round, while in temperate climates, flowering occurs from late summer to winter.
+Depending on sunlight and temperature, it may bloom several times a year.

 Cultural Significance Around the World